 This next click dummy will show you what happens when you get a notification from Gauss.
 (BTW, profiles are inactive, not tap-able in this version)

 Let me know what you think.
 Is this a great idea or worst ever?
 Should we all remain loyal followers of the dark cult of the stealth startup or is it about time to let the public sunshine in?
 I shared this post on HN so feel free to continue the discussion there too.

 *Caveat: Obviously, if you’re inside a F500 corporation, sharing within your enterprise is assumed, not necessarily with the public.
 That would obviously open up a can of whoop-ass from your legal department.
 Enterprise is funny that way.

 Update: It seems Safari 5.1+ together with OSX Lion’s “All My Files” Finder view implements something similar as I suggested.
 Funny!

-Update 2: It seems Apple added the animation for the downloaded file swooshing down to the download folder with OSX Mountain Lion.
+Update 2: It seems Apple did add the animation for the downloaded file swooshing down to the download folder with OSX Mountain Lion.
 Double fun!
 Coincidence, or is somebody in Cupertino listening? :)